yousifdahabra/aegis-ai/README.md

 - **As an admin, I want to review user requests to become experts by checking their certifications or other required files, to ensure only qualified individuals are approved.**

-- **As an admin, I want to add new user types, so the platform can support a broader range of roles and functionality.**

-- **As an admin, I want to add new question types, so the tests can include diverse and engaging formats.**

-- **As an admin, I want to add new test states, so the platform can track the progress of tests accurately.**

 <br><br>
 <!-- Tech stack -->
 <img src="./readme/title3.svg"/>

-###  AI Safety Awareness Trainer is built using the following technologies:
+###  AegisAI is built using the following technologies:

 ### Flutter
 The app is built with the [Flutter app development framework](https://flutter.dev/), enabling cross-platform development.
 This allows us to use a single codebase for mobile, desktop, and web applications.